kyphan38/web/assets/docs/technical/os - ongoing/1-processes.md

 --

-- Real schedulers are more complex
+- Real-world schedulers are more complex
-- For example, Linux uses a Multi-Level Feedback Queue (`MLFQ`)
+- For example, Linux uses a Multi-Level Feedback Queue (MLFQ)
-  - Many queues, in order of priority
+  - Multiple queues, ordered by priority
-  - A process from the highest priority queue is scheduled first
+  - The highest-priority queue's process is scheduled first
-  - Within the same priority, any algorithm like `RR` can be used
+  - Within the same priority, an algorithm like RR may be used
-  - The priority of a process decays with its age
+  - A process's priority decreases as it ages

 ## Inter-Process Communication

-### Inter-Process Communication (`IPC`)
+### Inter-Process Communication (IPC)

 --

-- Processes do not share any memory with each other
+- Processes do not share memory with each other
-  - Each has its own separate memory
+  - Each process has its own separate memory space
-- Some processes might want to work together for a task, so they need to communicate information
+- Some processes need to collaborate on tasks, requiring them to communicate information
-- `IPC` mechanisms to share information between processes
+- IPC mechanisms enable information sharing between processes

 ### Shared Memory

 --

-- Processes can both access the same region of memory via the `shmget()` system call
+- Processes can access the same region of memory using the `shmget()` system call
   - `int shmget (key_t key, int size, int shmflg)`
-- By providing the same key, two processes can get the same segment of memory
+- By providing the same key, two processes can access the same memory segment
-- They can read/write to memory to communicate
+- Processes read from or write to this memory to communicate
-- They need to take care that one is not overwriting the other's data.
-How?
+- Synchronization is needed to prevent one process from overwriting another's data

 ### Signals

 --

 - A certain set of signals is supported by the OS
-  - Some signals have a fixed meaning (e.g., a signal to terminate a process)
+  - Some signals have a fixed meaning (e.g., terminating a process)
-  - Some signals can be user-defined
+  - Others are user-defined
-- Signals can be sent to a process by the OS or another process (e.g., if you type Ctrl+C, the OS sends a `SIGINT` signal to the running process)
+- Signals can be sent to a process by the OS or another process (e.g., pressing Ctrl+C sends a `SIGINT` signal to the running process)
+- Signal handler
-- Signal handler: Every process has default code to execute for each signal
+  - Each process has default code to execute for each signal
-  - Exit on a terminate signal
+  - For example, exiting on a terminate signal
 - Some signal handlers can be overridden to do other things

 ### Sockets

 --

-- Sockets can be used for two processes on the same machine or different machines to communicate
+- Sockets enable communication between processes on the same or different machines
-  - `TCP`/`UDP` sockets across machines
+  - TCP/UDP sockets for communication across machines
-  - Unix sockets on the local machine
+  - Unix sockets for communication on the local machine
-- Communicating with sockets
+- Communication via sockets
-  - Processes open sockets and connect them to each other
+  - Processes open sockets and connect them
   - Messages written into one socket can be read from another
-  - The OS transfers data across the socket buffer
+  - The OS transfers data through the socket buffer

 ### Pipes

 --

-- The `pipe` system call returns two file descriptors
+- The pipe system call returns two file descriptors
-  - Read handle and write handle
+  - A read handle and a write handle
-  - A pipe is half-duplex (one-way) communication
+  - Pipes provide half-duplex (one-way) communication
-  - Data written in one file descriptor can be read through another
+  - Data written to one file descriptor can be read from the other
+- Regular pipes
-- Regular pipes: Both `fds` are in the same process (how is this useful?)
+  - Both file descriptors are initially in the same process
-  - The parent and child share `fds` after `fork()`
+  - After a `fork()`, the parent and child share the file descriptors
-  - The parent uses one end to write, and the child uses the other end to read
+  - For example, the parent writes to one end, and the child reads from the other
-- Named pipes: Two endpoints of a pipe can be in different processes
+- Named pipes
+  - Allow two different processes to connect to the pipe's endpoints
-- Pipe data is buffered in OS buffers between write and read
+- Pipe data is buffered in OS buffers between write and read operations

 ### Message Queues

 --

-- Mailbox abstraction
+- Provide a mailbox abstraction
   - A process can open a mailbox at a specified location
-- Processes can send/receive messages from the mailbox
+  - Processes can send and receive messages through the mailbox
-- The OS buffers messages between send and receive
+- The OS buffers messages between send and receive operations

-### Blocking vs Non-Blocking Communication
+### Blocking vs. Non-Blocking Communication

 --

-- Some `IPC` actions can block
+- Some IPC actions can block
-  - Reading from a socket/pipe that has no data, or reading from an empty message queue
+  - Reading from an empty socket, pipe, or message queue
-  - Writing to a full socket/pipe/message queue
+  - Writing to a full socket, pipe, or message queue
-- The system calls to read/write have versions that block or can return with an error code in case of failure
+- System calls for reading/writing offer
+  - Blocking versions: Wait until the operation can complete
-  - A socket read can return an error indicating no data to be read, instead of blocking -->
+  - Non-blocking versions: Return an error code if the operation cannot proceed immediately (e.g., a socket read returns an error if no data is available)